Risk Management & Insurance

 The Risk Management and Insurance (RMI) program ensures the presence of systems to minimize the frequency and severity of personnel and property losses.
 Additionally RMI maintains cost-effective risk financing mechanisms as well as keeps institutional leadership apprised of the levels of risk retention and the costs of risk transfer.
 RMI’s three product lines are Workers’ Compensation, Property Insurance (real business property and fleet), and Business Continuity Planning.

 Workers’ Compensation is a program that provides medical and income benefits to employees injured during the course and scope of employment.
 UTHealth provides these benefits on behalf of all employees including faculty, staff, and residents.
 If you or an employee you supervise has an on-the-job injury medical care should be found through the IMO Network unless it’s an emergency.
-When necessary medical attention is provided please complete Supervisor's First Report of Injury (pdf).
-Students are covered under their personal insurance, however RMI would like any injured students to complete Supervisor's First Report of Injury (pdf).
+When necessary medical attention is provided please complete Supervisor's First Report Packet (pdf).
+Students are covered under their personal insurance, however RMI would like any injured students to complete Supervisor's First Report Packet (pdf).
 Reporting work related injuries and illness insures proper accident investigation and possible development of mitigation strategies to reduce accident recidivism.